p2r3/ppmod/README.md

 Creates a `game_text` entity for basic on-screen text and UI, provides functions for managing this entity.

 ```
-  ppmod.text (function)
+  ppmod.text (text = "", x = -1, y = -1)
 ```

-The first argument is the function to call after this entity has been created.
-This function is passed a table of functions for managing the entity as the first argument:
+The first argument is the text to display.
+The second and third argument set the X and Y position of the text, respectively.
+Setting these to -1 centers the text.
+Returns a table of functions for managing the entity:

 - `GetEntity ()` returns a handle to the `game_text` entity.
 - `SetPosition (x, y)` sets the position at which the text should appear. -1 centers the text.
 - `SetText (string)` sets the string of text to display.
 Supports localized strings and the `\n` newline character.
 - `SetChannel (channel)` sets the text channel.
+An integer from 0 to 5.
 This controls the text size and replaces existing text on the same channel.
 - `SetColor (color1, color2 = null)` sets the foreground and background text colors, respectively.
 - `SetFade (fadein, fadeout, scan = false)` sets the time it takes for the text to appear or disappear in seconds, respectively.
 If the third argument is `true`, the text will appear letter by letter instead of fading in.
-- `Display (hold, player = null)` displays the text.
+- `Display (hold = null, player = null)` displays the text.
 The first argument is the time it should stay on-screen after fading in, in seconds.
+Setting this to `null` uses the output of `FrameTime()`.
 The second argument specifies a player to display the text for.
 Setting this to `null` displays it to everyone.

-These functions primarily set keyvalues or fire inputs to the entity.
+These functions set keyvalues or fire inputs to the entity.
 Here is an example of displaying the text "Hello World" centered and with the scan-in effect:

 ```
-  ppmod.text(function(txt) {

-    txt.SetText("Hello World!");
-    txt.SetPosition(-1, -1);
-    txt.SetChannel(1);
+  local txt = ppmod.text("Hello World!");

   txt.SetColor("40 170 215", "255 154 0");
   txt.SetFade(0.1, 2, true);
   txt.Display(3);

-  });
 ```